open-formulieren/open-forms/docs/developers/backend/modules/authentication.rst

 (This way of working *might* result into losing the major strength of Yivi; that the user can choose what data they provide.)

-generic OIDC authentication with Signicat
+Generic OIDC authentication with Signicat
 """""""""""""""""""""""""""""""""""""""""

 One piece of the puzzle: generic OIDC authentication via Signicat.